driskell/vagrant-reflect/README.md

 ## Known Issues / Limitations

 * Only tested on OS X - please feedback for other platforms!
-* Symlinks are treated as files and not followed by the change watcher
+* Symlinks can cause some strange behaviour in some instances due to incomplete implementations in both the improved guard/listen code and the incremental rsync